TencentCloud/TIMSDK/iOS/IMSDK/README.md

     # If you need to add the Quic plugin, please uncomment the next line (Note: the plugin version number must match the IM SDK version number)
     # pod 'TXIMSDK_Plus_QuicPlugin'

-    # If you need to add the advanced encryption plugin, please uncomment the next line (Note: the plugin version number must match the IM SDK version number)
-    # pod 'TXIMSDK_Plus_AdvancedEncryptionPlugin'
 end
 ```